 In October of 2009, Kocolene Development Corporation became an ESOP company, allowing for employee ownership and profit-sharing in the company.
 Still true to the close-knit family values of honest, hard work, communication and the teamwork that made the company what it is today, Kocolene prides itself that after 80 years in business, they continue to become a better organization by attempting to learn and grow as a company every day.

-Our Seven Business Philosophies
+Our Business Philosophies

 The Golden Rule

 Communication has been described as “…the chain of understanding that integrates an organization from top to bottom, bottom to top, and from side to side.”
 With that “chain of understanding” throughout an integrated organization, corporate excellence is well within grasp.
 Poor communications is the number one problem in the world today.
 At Kocolene, we are very concerned with effective communications.

 Commission vs. Omission